Call 1-855-728-0510 (TTY 711) for plan assistance.

 Arizona Medicare Supplement Plan N Comparison Chart

-The Centers for Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.... updates their Medigap cost information annually.
-We evaluate all Medicare Supplement companies servicing policies in Arizona.
-Our reviews are unbiased.
-We use a mathematical formula that considers years in business, A.M.
-Best financial strength rating plans serviced, plan A premium is an amount that an insurance policyholder must pay for coverage.
+We review all major Medigap insurance carriers selling policies in Arizona.
+Our 5-star ratings are unbiased.
+We use a complex formula that evaluates years in business, A.M.
+Best financial strength rating, plans serviced, plan A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. ..., and fees.
-We do not evaluate rate increase history for all Medicare insurance plans, so be sure to ask your agent to provide this information.
+In the federal Medicare program, there are four different types of premiums. , and fees.
+Currently, our formula does not take rate increase history into account, so be sure to ask your agent for this information.

 How Much do Arizona Medigap Plans Cost?

-The Centers for Medicare and Medicaid updates their supplemental cost information annually.
-We list sample monthly premiums for all Medigap Plans in Arizona.
-Premiums reviewed are samples based on a 65-year-old, non-smoking woman and include applicable household discounts.
-Use our review rates to compare insurance carriers.
-The rates your health insurance agent quotes will be based on where you live, your age, sex, and use of tobacco products.
-Call 1-855-728-0510 (TTY 711) to get a quote.
+The Centers for Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. updates their Medicare supplement cost information annually.
+We show estimated monthly premiums for all Medicare supplement insurance plans in Arizona.
+Premiums shown come from our most recent review of each carrier and are based on a 65-year-old, non-smoking woman.
+Use our rates to compare carriers.
+Your agent will quote your final rate based on where you live, your current age, sex, and use of tobacco.
+Call 1-855-728-0510 (TTY 711) to speak with an agent and get a quote.

 NOTE: Medigap, Medicare Supplements, and Medicare Plans are all names used interchangeably for supplemental insurance that fills the gaps (i.e., copay, coinsurance, and other major medical expenses) in Original Medicare coverage.